 A minute later, Miami sent a warning shot across Orlando’s bow.
 Schlegel got himself out of position after tussling with Gonzalo Higuain, allowing Robbie Robinson to break in on goal.
 Robinson stayed wide and beat Jansson.
 Stajduhar came out to cut down the angle and Robinson chipped the ball over the top.
 Smith came back and made a leaping play to head the ball off the goal line to preserve the lead.

-Miami tied the match in the 66th minute after Orlando had multiple opportunities to clear the ball out of their end but couldn’t find the handle or make a good pass out of traffic.
-The ball ended up on Miami’s attacking right side and Victor Ulloa sent in a cross to the back post.
+Miami tied the match in the 66th minute after Orlando had multiple opportunities to clear the ball out of its own end but couldn’t find the handle or make a good pass out of traffic.
+The ball ended up on Miami’s attacking right side and Ulloa sent in a cross to the back post.
 Ruan was no match in the air for Gibbs who nodded just inside the left post, leaving Stajduhar no chance for a save.

 Smith nearly handed a winning goal away just seconds later.
 His back pass was too soft, allowing Lewis Morgan a chance to get to it.
 Stajduhar did well to get off his line quickly and take the ball off Morgan’s foot in the 67th minute.